 Remember, carbs not used immediately are stored in your muscles and liver for use later.
 That “use” occurs when you’re throwing weighted barbells around in the gym.
 If you are carb-deficient, the struggle you’ll be in for will be just filthy!
 Don’t get to that point.

-According to the Mayo Clinic, you should consume between 225 and 325 grams of carbs a day based on a 2,000-calorie diet.
+You should consume between 225 and 325 grams of carbs a day based on a 2,000-calorie diet.
 But here’s the rub.
 This is for the average person walking down the street.
 You might be a hardgainer and not able to gain weight even while consuming 325 grams a day.

 The best approach

 You know what the rough estimate is for carb intake.
 But what you should do is to get more dialed, which can be done like this.
 Monitor your carb intake and track the amount you take in for five days.
 Add all these totals together and divide by five to get an average.

 After doing this, take measurements of your major muscles and increase your daily carb intake by 25 grams.
 Perform your workouts like normal and then take measurements again after two weeks.
 If you’ve gained mass, you’re in the right place.
 Keep everything the same.